Homotopy versus isotopy: spheres with duals in 4-manifolds: Preliminaries on surfaces in 4-manifolds

 \subsection{Capped surfaces and Whitney moves}

-A \emph{cap} on a generic orientable surface $F$ in $M$ is a $0$-framed embedded disk $c$ such that the boundary $\partial c$ is a non-separating simple closed curve in $F$, and the interior of $c$ is disjoint from $F$.
+A \emph{cap} on a generic orientable surface $F$ in $M$ is a $0$-framed embedded disk $c$ such that the boundary $\partial c$ is the image of a non-separating simple closed curve in the domain of $F$, and the interior of $c$ is disjoint from $F$.
+Here ``$0$-framed'' means that a parallel copy $\partial c'\subset F$ of $\partial c$ bounds a cap $c'$ such that $c'\cap c=\emptyset$.

 Two caps on $F$ are \emph{dual} if their boundaries intersect in a single point and their interiors are disjoint.
+A collection $\cC$ of pairwise disjoint caps on $F$ is \emph{dual} to another collection $\cC^\ast$ of pairwise disjoint caps on $F$ if the interiors of all caps $\cC\cup \cC^\ast$ are pairwise disjoint, and the set of all cap boundaries is a geometric symplectic basis for the first homology of $F$ (the cap boundaries intersect geometrically $\delta_{ij}$ in $F$).

-For a collection $\cC$ of disjoint caps on $F$, denote by $F_\cC$ the result of surgering $F$ using all the caps of $\cC$.
-Two such collections $\cC$ and $\cC^\ast$ are called {\it dual} if their boundary curves intersect geometrically $\delta_{ij}$.
+For a collection $\cC$ of disjoint caps on $F$, we denote by $F_\cC$ the result of surgering $F$ using all the caps of $\cC$.

-The following lemma can be proved by considering an isotopy of a standard model in $3$-space that passes through the symmetric surgery on both sets of caps (see Figure~\ref{fig:capped-surface-surgery-1} and \cite[Sec.2.3]{FQ}): \begin{lem} If $\cC$ and $\cC^\ast$ are dual collections of caps on $F$ then $F_\cC$ is isotopic to $F_{\cC^\ast}$. \end{lem}
+The following lemma can be proved by considering an isotopy of a standard model in $3$-space that passes through the symmetric surgery on both sets of caps (see Figure~\ref{fig:capped-surface-surgery-1} and \cite[Sec.2.3]{FQ}): \begin{lem} If $\cC$ and $\cC^\ast$ are dual collections of caps on $F$ then $F_\cC$ is isotopic to $F_{\cC^\ast}$ by an isotopy supported near the union $F\cup\cC\cup\cC^\ast$. \end{lem}

 Lemma~\ref{lem:capped-surface-isotopy}, together with the presence of the geometric dual $G$, yields the following simple but useful correspondence between Whitney moves and surgeries:

 Let $W$ be a clean Whitney disk on $f$ with $\partial W=\alpha\cup\beta$ (possibly one of a collection $\cW$ of Whitney disks on $f$), and let $F:T^2 \imra M$ be the result of tubing $f$ to itself along $\beta$.
 Observe that a cap $c_W$ on $F$ can be constructed from $W$ by deleting a small boundary collar near $\beta$, and $F_{c_W}$ is isotopic to $f_W$ (Figure~\ref{fig:tube-caps-1}).